Manchester Science Festival: Introduction

-Manchester Science Festival Programme
+Programme

 Each year, the programme features hands-on activities, immersive experiences, exhibitions, talks and tours.
 Events reflect the festival ethos of ‘part laboratory, part playground’, and aim to bring science to audiences at the Museum and at venues across Greater Manchester.

 The programme for Manchester Science Festival is created and produced collaboratively with partners across the North West.
 Over the years, this has included University of Manchester, Manchester Metropolitan University, University of Salford, Chester Zoo, Cancer Research UK, HackManchester, Jodrell Bank Discovery Centre, Manchester Cathedral, John Rylands Library and Manchester Central Library.

 The programme encourages audiences to actively participate in science.
 This includes science busking activities and since 2014 has included the Museum of Science and Industry’s Platform for Investigation (Pi).
 The Pi is sponsored by Siemens and is part of the museum’s monthly live event programme.
 Pi gives audiences the opportunity to meet scientists and hear about their research whilst getting involved with experiments and activities.

 Exhibitions are a feature of the festival programme, including contemporary science exhibitions at the Museum of Science and Industry.
 Since 2014, Cape Farewell, UK have partnered with the festival to commission an exhibition inspired by James Lovelock’s Gaia Theory.
 Notable exhibitions include Marcus Coates’ The Sounds of Others and Tania Kovats’ Evaporation.